Ford Rotunda: Relocating to Dearborn

 Late in 1934 it was announced that, following the World’s Fair, the Ford Rotunda would be dismantled and shipped to Dearborn, Michigan where it was to act as a visitor center and be reconstructed using more permanent materials.
 It was constructed on a 13.5 acre site across Schaefer Rd. from the original Ford Administration Building and near the later Ford World Headquarters.
 It was constructed with a steel framework weighing 1,000 ST with 114,000 sqft of Indiana limestone attached to it, matching the administration building.
 It stood 10 stories high and measured 210 ft at the base and had a center courtyard with a diameter of 92 ft.
 Two additional wings were also added to the permanent location in Dearborn that anchored the center section.

 The Rotunda had a completely new look after being reassembled at its new location; the building resembled four gears stacked in decreasing sizes.
 Inside the Rotunda were murals showing the River Rouge assembly line.
 On the grounds of the Rotunda was a .75 mi track were 19 reproductions of what Ford called the Roads of the World, including the Appian Way, the Grand Trunk Road, the Oregon Trail, and Detroit’s Woodward Avenue where visitors would be driven in the latest Ford vehicles.
 The Rotunda was reopened to the public on May 14, 1936 after more than a year of construction.
 Fred Waring’s band played for more than 22,000 visitors at the grand opening.
 Movie stars, celebrities, business leaders, heads of state, and millions of people came to learn about and celebrate the Ford Motor Company.

 During World War II, attendance dwindled due to gas rationing so the Rotunda was closed to the public and served as office space and a school for the Army Air Corps, with barracks set up across Rotunda Drive.
-The theatre inside the Rotunda was used as a movie hall to entertain soldiers.
+The theater inside the Rotunda was used as a movie hall to entertain soldiers.
 In 1946, ten young army officers, soon to be known as the Whiz Kids, first met Henry Ford II over lunch at the Rotunda.

 In anticipation of re-opening in 1952, the Rotunda underwent extensive remodeling.
 Seeking to enclose the open center court with a roof, Ford engineers calculated the weight of a conventional steel-framed dome at 160 ST, which the Rotunda structure could not support.
 In its first real-world application, inventor R. Buckminster Fuller designed a lightweight geodesic dome weighing 18,000 lb, solving the problem, and becoming a tourist attraction in its own right.
 On June 16, 1953, the rotunda was reopened to the public as a part of Ford’s 50th Anniversary celebration and as a highlight included 50 huge birthday candles, mounted and lit along the rim of the rotunda.